anderson-joyle/blockchain-for-humans/README.md

 <i>Primarily written for my own benefit, but hopefully helpful to someone else as well.
 Here I try to make them stick in to your mind (and maybe mine) by explaining them in the simplest way possible.
 Contributions are always welcome.</i>
 ***
 ## Introduction
-Let's start this explanation talking about something crucial for our lives: the [kilogram](https://en.wikipedia.org/wiki/Kilogram).
+Let's start this explanation talking about something crucial for our lives: ~~likes on Facebook~~ the [kilogram](https://en.wikipedia.org/wiki/Kilogram).
 Bear with me!
 It will make sense in a minute.

 The kilogram is the base unit of mass, meaning that everything related to weighting will be measured upon it.
 This unit makes possible that people to define amounts of something without misunderstandings, once the kilogram is a common language for this purpose.
 So, when you order 3kg of bananas, you know exactly what you are asking for and simply trust in the seller.